Jim Steel (footballer): Tranmere Rovers

 Steel, now aged 27, moved on to Tranmere Rovers in late 1987.
-He moved for a then club record transfer fee, with manager Johnny King looking to use Steel to act as target man for striker Ian Muir.
+He moved for a then club record transfer fee, with the manager Johnny King looking to use Steel to act as target man for striker Ian Muir.
 They enjoyed considerable success together in the seasons to follow.

 At the end of the 1987–88 season, Tranmere played at Wembley in the 16 team Football League Centenary Tournament.
 A good mid-season run of form saw Rovers qualify as one of the Fourth Division's two representatives.
 Tranmere were the surprise package of an otherwise derided tournament, beating First Division sides Wimbledon and Newcastle United before losing on penalties to eventual winners Nottingham Forest in the semi-final.
 This became the first of five trips to Wembley for Tranmere in Steel's time at Prenton Park.

 Tranmere won promotion as Fourth Division runners-up in 1988–89.
 In the same season Rovers knocked First Division Middlesbrough out of the League Cup.
 Rovers also went on to knock top-flight Millwall out of the same competition in 1989–90.
 Steel scored with a massive looping header against the Tottenham Hotspur side of Gary Lineker and Paul Gascoigne in a 2–2 draw in the next round to earn a replay.
-In October 1991 another top-flight team, Chelsea, took a League Cup exit at Prenton Park when they lost 3–1.
+In October 1991, another top-flight team, Chelsea, took a League Cup exit at Prenton Park when they lost 3–1.

 In their first season in the Third Division, 1989–90, Rovers earned a place in the play-offs after finishing in fourth place.
-They went on to lose 2–0 to Notts County in the play-off final at Wembley Stadium.
-A week later at the Twin Towers Rovers defeated Third Division champions, Bristol Rovers, 2–1 in the final of the Football League Trophy – this was Tranmere's first national piece of silverware.
+They lost 2–0 to Notts County in the play-off final at Wembley Stadium.
+A week later at the Twin Towers, Rovers defeated Third Division champions, Bristol Rovers, 2–1 in the final of the Football League Trophy – this was Tranmere's first national piece of silverware.
 Club record scorer Ian Muir gave Tranmere an early lead with a volleyed strike.
 Devon White gave Bristol Rovers an equaliser early in the second half, before Steel headed a late winner.

 Tranmere Rovers went one better in the 1990–91 season, winning the Third Division play-offs with a 1–0 win over Bolton Wanderers after a fifth-place finish.
-Chris Malkin's extra time goal helped the club to promotion to the Second Division for the first time since the 1930s.
-Once again, Rovers made an appearance in the Football League Trophy Final, this time losing 3–2 to Birmingham City, with Steel again on the scoresheet.
+Chris Malkin's extra-time goal helped the club to promotion to the Second Division for the first time since the 1930s.
+Once again, Rovers made an appearance in the Football League Trophy final, this time losing 3–2 to Birmingham City, with Steel again on the scoresheet.
 This made the play-off victory over Bolton Tranmere's fourth appearance in a Wembley final in just over a year.

 The 1991 promotion meant Steel played his last season at the level at which he began his senior career, England's second tier.
 Rovers finished their first season back at this level, 1991–92, comfortably in mid-table.
-In total, Steel scored 29 goals in 174 Tranmere league games, before he retired from professional football at the age of 32.
+In total, Steel scored 29 goals in 174 Tranmere league games before he retired from professional football at the age of 32.